Chaos and chaotic evolution

 Features:

-1. We will not fully describe chaos, but it is the property that causes a system to have super-sensitivity to initial conditions AND to evolve in a very complex way.
+1. We will NOT fully explicate chaos, but it is the property that causes a system to have super-sensitivity to initial conditions AND to evolve in a very complex way.

 4. Many systems actually exhibit chaos.
-But we don't see chaos much in the human world.
-We don't build our machines to be chaotic.
+But we do NOT see chaos much in the human world.
+We do NOT build our devices to be chaotic.
 No one wants a chaotic car engine.

 Credit/Permission: © David Jeffery, 2003 / Own work.